tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 ### <a name='Description'></a>Description

-Simulate a game of *Car Wars 6e* using human-defined car build configurations and bot player rules requires several tangential capabilities.
-This cross-platform command-line interface (CLI) console application started out small and many of the required components are present as *commands* in the console application.
-Independent of the simulator, some of these commands are quite useful.
+Simulating a game of *Car Wars 6e* using human-defined car build configurations and bot player rules requires several tangential capabilities.
+This cross-platform console application started out as a small command-line interface (CLI) to introduce the required components.
+Many are presently accessible as *commands* in the CLI.
+Independent of the simulator feature, some commands are quite useful as game aids even if it retains a perpetual beta version tag and only provides limited functionality.

-This app is a beta version with limited functionality.
-The command line interface tries to be user-friendly, although originally intended for just me.
+The command-line interface attempts to be as user-friendly as possible.
 Each command has its own help documentation.
-Some commands can output pretty pictures (e.g., `render` and `build`), so try them!
+(Just use `--help` after any command.)
+Some commands have options to output pretty pictures (e.g., `render` and `build`).

 The construction of builds with the `build` command is a current highlight.
 The pool of available cards when constructing builds is limited by the valid option rules; however, incomplete and extreme builds remain possible.